vasanthbecs/AWS-IAM-cross-account-access/README.md

  >vi \home\ec2-user\.aws\config

- In the file, enter the following text.
-Replace enterprofilename with the name of the role that you attached to the instance.
-Then, replace *arn:aws:iam::111111111111:role/ROLENAME* with the ARN of the role that you created in Account B.
+ In the file, enter the following text. **Replace enterprofilename with the name of the role that you attached to the instance.
+Then, replace _arn:aws:iam::111111111111:role/ROLENAME_ with the ARN of the role that you created in Account B**.
 ```
 [profile profilename]
 role_arn = arn:aws:iam::111111111111:role/ROLENAME